woman pouring tea japanese tea ceremony

 It's brushing your teeth, it can't be that complicated, right?

-I recently had a conference call with the person who helps us manage our website, and after we talked about Google Analytics, Search Engine Optimization and a bunch of other things I don't fully understand, she grilled me on the 'proper order of things' and about her new electric toothbrush (she'd just had her six month check up with her dentist) . . .
+I recently had a conference call with the person who helps us manage our website, and after we talked about GA, GSC, SEO and a bunch of other things I don’t fully understand, she grilled me on the ‘proper order of things’ and about her new electric toothbrush . . .

 Brush, then floss, then mouthwash, or floss, brush, then mouthwash?
 Should this new toothbrush feel so weird?
 How does anyone get used to using this thing?

 When you think about it, perhaps tooth brushing can be complicated.
-But then she's an over-thinking, anal-retentive geek (her words).
+But then she’s an over-thinking geek (her words).

-Ironically, vigorous brushing can actually wear down enamel on your teeth as well as damage and push back the gums, which then exposes that sensitive root area.
+Ironically, vigorous brushing can actually wear down enamel on your teeth as well as damage and push back the gums (more about that here), which then exposes that sensitive root area.
 My struggle is to convince these patients that more is not always better.

 While Dr. Lake noted patients using their teeth as tools, the issue I see causing patients to "ruin their smile" is the combination of whitening toothpaste and improper use of an electric toothbrush.